Lady-Pi/HabitTrackerProject/README.md

 # Habit Tracker Application

-This project provides the core back-end functionality of a habit tracker.
+This application provides a Python-based backend functionality of a habit tracker.
 Users are able to create and manage their daily and weekly habits through a Command Line Interface (CLI).

 ## What is it?